liyonghelpme/ajcodekatas/NHibernate/ItemsTablePerClass/Readme.txt

 This is an example of NHibernate 3.x mapping:
 - Three classes, one abstract, two concrete ones.
-- Two tables
+- Three tables

-using the mapping strategy Table Per Concrete Class
+using the mapping strategy Table Per Class

 To generate the database (in \.SQLEXPRESS) run

 ExecuteAll.cmd

-in Sql folder.
+from Sql folder.

 You can specify the SQL Server using a parameter, e.g.: